 Making the Fair and Equitable Treatment Healthier for the Tobacco Control?
-A Systemic View on the Possible Tension between the FCTC and Investor Regime
+A Systemic View on the Possible Tension between the FCTC and Investment Regime

 AJWH, Vol. 11, No. 1, 2016

 32 Pages Posted: 18 Apr 2016 Last revised: 22 Sep 2020

 Since the WHO Framework Convention on Tobacco Control entered into force in 2005, tobacco companies face stricter and more active tobacco control measures adopted by contracting parties.
 They have initiated legal challenges against the implementations of the FCTC under the WTO and investor-state arbitration.
 Among their claims, fair and equitable treatment is critical.
 FET is seen in most international investment treaties.
 Despite its importance and wide discussion in the literature, the way to ensure that a foreign investor’s legitimate expectations can be met in the face of a host State’s changing regulatory system or governmental measures is a long-term unsettled issue.
 This can partly be attributed to the fact that most investment treaties only contain general provisions on FET.
 The consequence is that investment tribunals are left with ample room to interpret FET clauses on their own.
 This increases legal uncertainty for investors and host States.
 Therefore, the way to deal with such conflict and tension between investors’ protection under FET clauses and the host State’s right to regulate under an international investment agreement is important.